nghiatran0401/hientensai-blog/README.md

-# Hiền Tensai Blog
+# Hien Tensai Blog

 A modern Next.js blog powered by MySQL database and Prisma ORM, migrated from WordPress.
 This blog focuses on sharing stories about life, learning, and travel in Vietnamese.

 ## 📖 About

-**Hiền Tensai Blog** is a personal blog platform that showcases articles about daily life, educational content, and travel experiences.
+**Hien Tensai Blog** is a personal blog platform that showcases articles about daily life, educational content, and travel experiences.
 Built with Next.js 16 App Router and optimized for Vietnamese content, the blog features a clean, Substack-inspired design with excellent performance and SEO capabilities.

 ### Blog Content Focus